szafranskifilip/szafranskifilip/README.md

 ### Filip Szafranski👋

-Data Scientist with extensive experience in e-commerce and a specialization in the development of Large Language Models (LLMs).
-Proficient in SQL, Python, and a range of data visualization and machine learning tools.
-Demonstrated expertise in enhancing business intelligence, improving operational efficiency, and leading innovative AI projects.
-Background in architecture with exceptional project management, problem-solving, and communication skills.
+Data Scientist with experience in e-commerce and development of applications, leveraging Large Language Models (LLMs).
+Proficient in SQL, Python, Git, along with various data visualization and machine learning tools.
+Demonstrated expertise in enhancing business intelligence and leading innovative AI projects.
+Equipped with exceptional project management, problem-solving, and communication skills, and an adept understanding of DevOps practices, including Git for version control and collaboration.
+Ensures streamlined deployment and production processes through these skills.

 - 🔭 I’m currently working on GenAi projects.
 - 🌱 I’m currently learning RAGs and Agents.